lisamurphy788/mytaxfreeshopping/TESTING.md

 ### Fix
 - In order to fix this i had to add an overflow-x:hidden; code.
 This fixed the issue.

+### Main bug four
+- When putting code through the validator test i kept getting errors regarding the iframes and the inline styling.

+### Fix one
+- I removed the inline styling from the html and placed it in the css.

+### Fix two
+- removed the obsolite styling in the iframe code.

 Go Back to [README.MD](README.md)